kpn-advanced-analytics/modelFactoryPy/README.md

       -in command line call echo %MODELFACTORY% -> this should return the specified path

 3) Copy the config.yaml file that you can find in the repository in folder specified in MODELFACTORY (e.g., C:\Projects).
-Fill in the config.yaml file with the username, password and host you use to connect to PostgresSQL.
+Fill in the config.yaml file with the username, password and host you use to connect to PostgresSQL/Aster.

 4) Run postgres_create_tables.sql file in PostgresSQL to create correct schema and tables.

 5) We are almost there.
 You have to install SQLAlchemy (http://pythoncentral.io/how-to-install-sqlalchemy/) and psycopg2 package.
+If you use Aster, you can install dialect sqlalchemy_mf_aster.

 6) Install the package (by downloading or cloning it locally and calling the following from cmd: pip install -e path-to-folder-with-package